 On January 10, 2008, GSC Group notified our Dividend Reinvestment Plan Administrator that it was electing to receive dividends and other distributions in cash (rather than in additional shares of common stock) with respect to all shares of stock held by it and the investment funds under its control.
 For the year ended February 29, 2008, GSC Group received 35,911 of additional shares under the dividend reinvestment plan.
-As of August 31, 2008, GSC Group and its affiliates own approximately 12% of the outstanding common shares of the Company.
+As of November 30, 2008, GSC Group and its affiliates own approximately 12% of the outstanding common shares of the Company.

 On January 22, 2008, we entered into a collateral management agreement with GSCIC CLO pursuant to which we will act as collateral manager to it.
 In return for our collateral management services, we are entitled to a senior collateral management fee of 0.10% and a subordinate collateral management fee of 0.40% of the outstanding principal amount of GSCIC CLO's assets, to be paid quarterly to the extent of available proceeds.
 We are also entitled to an incentive management fee equal to 20% of excess cash flow to the extent the GSCIC CLO subordinated notes receive an internal rate of return equal to or greater than 12%.
-We do not expect to manage and purchase all of the equity in another CLO transaction in the near future.
+We do not expect to enter into additional collateral management agreements in the near future.